-Please see the following sections if you wish to purchase items, rent equipment, or pay speakers/performers for your on-campus activities.
+Please visit the other sections of this page if you wish to provide food, hire a food truck, rent equipment, pay speakers/performers, or show a movie for your on-campus activities.
 Renting equipment, paying for services, or providing honorariums to speakers can take at least three weeks to process.
 Please plan accordingly.
 Requisition forms for any payment processing will not be accepted if they are not received at least three weeks in advance of the date payment is needed.

 For public/community events that have been advertised, are held in a public place, or the general public is invited to attend AND the event meets the definition of a public/community event, then the event is to be regulated and requires a permit.
 The event organizer must apply for a permit from the Ventura County Environmental Health Division (VC EHD) at least 45 days before the event in which food vendors will be present and will be preparing and selling food to the public.
 The application form must be signed by a Temporary Food Facility-Certified Moorpark College staff person, and it must be submitted to the College Business Services Office no less than 45 days before your event in order to ensure approval from the VC EHD to have food at your event.